hanielbaez/docs-1/agent-messages/built-in-message-handlers.md

 ### Creating Agents via Messages

 Any agent can also create new agents.
-Again, any message sent to `hash`, but this time with the `create_agent` type, will tell Core to spawn a new agent.
-By default the agent will not have a position or direction.
-Core does not know where you want the agent to be placed and will not try to figure it out.
+Any message sent to `hash` with the `create_agent` type will result in the engine spawning a new agent.
+By default this agent will lack position or direction, and the engine will not try to place the agent for you.

 Here, anything in the data field will be used to create the new agent.
 The `newborn` behavior is given to this agent, but remember, it will not be run until the next step.